organizer-network/organizer.network/setup/setup.md

 ```
 $ ssh root@[your ip address]
 ```

+Accept the SSH key fingerprint by typing `yes`.
+You only need to do this once.

 Note: SSH keys will only "just work" if you use the default `id_rsa` key name.
 Otherwise you'll need to set a `-i ~/.ssh/[your private key]` argument for the `ssh` command.